brad-morrison/TowerGame/README.md

 A small 3D vertical-tower runner built in **Unity** and shipped as a **WebGL** app via **Netlify**.
 The front end is a **React + TypeScript + Vite** web app.
 Game Jam style development cycle (developed over the span of 48 hours).

+* - This was a 48 hour challenge so there may be a few bugs/performance issues!

 Programmed, modelled, and animated by **Bradley Morrison**.

 > TL;DR 🙂: Run up tower.
 Dodge the gaps.
 Collect coins & tokens.
 Win = collect Gem.
 Don’t fall.
 (You will.)